viliwonka/KDTree/README.md

 ### Description

-3D KDTree for Unity, with fast construction and fast & thread-safe querying, with zero memory garbage.
+3D KDTree for Unity, with fast construction and fast & thread-safe querying, with minimal memory garbage.

 ### It was designed: